arnav7thakur/beReal-Recap-Generator/README.md

 # beReal

-PS: Will have to work a bit in finding the exact code :D
+PS: Will have to work a bit on finding the exact code :D

 The "BeReal Recap Enhancement Project" was initiated following dissatisfaction with the 2023 recap feature of the social media application BeReal.
 This project aimed to improve the user experience by creating a more immersive and personalized recap video.